The Local Program Positions for the LWVNYS well as the LWVNYS links and blog.

 Support of responsive and responsible legislative processes which increase the role of the individual member and the committee system.

-Support of procedural reforms in the constitutional convention process to promote openness and non-partisanship.
+Support of procedural reforms in the constitutional convention process to promote openness and nonpartisanship as positive factors in deciding on support for a constitutional convention.

 Support of the consolidation of government/shared services when it promotes effective and efficient operation of government.